szilard/benchm-ml/README.md

 (Values for the other hyper-parameters that seem to work well are:
 `sample_rate = 0.5` `min_obs_node = 1`.)
 We call this experiment A (in the table below).

-Unfortunately some implementations take too much time to run for the above values for the hyperparameters (and Spark runs out of memory).
-Therefore, another set of parameters (that provides lower accuracy but faster training times) has been also used to study speed/scalability:
- `learn_rate = 0.1` `max_depth = 6` `n_trees = 300`.
+Unfortunately some implementations take too much time to run for the above parameter values (and Spark runs out of memory).
+Therefore, another set of parameter values (that provide lower accuracy but faster training times) has been also used to study speed/scalability: `learn_rate = 0.1` `max_depth = 6` `n_trees = 300`.
 We call this experiment B.